mperry68/InfradevConsultingWebsite/src/content/blog/how-to-hire-canadian-talent-without-entity.md

 ## Getting Started

 Ready to hire Canadian talent without the complexity of entity formation?
-InfraDev Consulting provides comprehensive EOR services for U.S. companies, handling all Canadian employment compliance while you focus on growing your business.
+InfraDev provides comprehensive EOR services for U.S. companies, handling all Canadian employment compliance while you focus on growing your business.

 [Contact us today](/contact) to discuss your Canadian hiring needs and learn how we can help you onboard talent in 48 hours.